 Things can be good, certainly, but what decides that is a very personal relationship with the thing.
 Food, for instance, is only truly good if you feel like it takes care of you.
 The possible shallowness of cooking challenges begs to differ, but ultimately, this is what we’re internally thinking.
 Still, the use of the word, “good,” is largely ambivalent to the fact that the definition of the audience is largely missing.

-There is natural social pressure to assimilate the members’s words for the idea of good as this greater word is vital to a society.
-Within societies are smaller societies (like Adam and Eve, perhaps), and these words for “good” become a little more shallow with smaller subsections of a society.
+There is natural social pressure to assimilate the members of a society’s words for the idea of good as this greater word is vital to a society.
+Within societies are smaller societies (like Adam and Eve, country music and hip-hop, or Washington, DC, and Boston, MA, perhaps), and these words for “good” become moderately distorted with smaller subsections of a society; this can feed back into the greater society, and cause corruption of the word, which corrupts understanding.
 Despite the true meaning being that it is good to you, it is used in such a way that one would think there is a universal definition of good that is removed from personal subjectivity.

-It is not a subtle effect to attach one to things — stuff you can poke at, stuff with monetary value.
+It is not a subtle effect to attach one to things: stuff you can poke at, stuff that carries a play, stuff with monetary value.
 It’s considerate to hope things are good to you and others, but the ferocious rating scheme present commonly in our modern world, likely fueled largely by financial profit incentives, is not the same thing as being appreciative that the universe is kind.
 It’s instead, turning a blind eye to the benefits something brings you, due to the fiery fervor instilled by its knowable rating.

 I think, this is a reason people pray before they eat.
 This helps one remember that the whole system works together, and that they are not only thankful, but also aware of how the food makes them feel.
 They practice realizing that it is not just a trivial goodness that they witness, but a reflection of God that they witness, in the goodness of the food.